hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ### 3) Transforming the data

-After we downloading the data, we can dump it into a sqlite database for local analysis.
+After we downloading the data, we can dump it into a SQLite database for local analysis.
 But first, we will need the insert statements.
 With `ChatGPT` we can easily generate the related type and create table statement, just based on the graphql query.